yuriferreiracodes/go-watch-a-movie/README.md

 # go-watch-a-movie
-Full-stack movie catalog built with React and Go, using GraphQL for API communication and JWT auth for secure access.
-Focused on clean code and web practices.
+A full-stack movie catalog built with React and Go, featuring a GraphQL API and JWT-based authentication.
+Designed with a strong focus on clean architecture, maintainable code, and modern web development best practices.